bobjacobsen/csc-exercises/CSC/GitBasics1/index.md

 git tag -a -m'Signed off by Bob, time to celebrate!' v1.0
 ```

-The <code>-a</code> tells Git that you want to "annotate" the tag.
+The `-a` tells Git that you want to "annotate" the tag.
 The -m option lets you put that on the same line, or leave -m
 off to have an editor window open for longer comments.

-<code>git log</code> will show tags in addition to everything else.
+`git log` will show tags in addition to everything else.
 There are options that control the format,
 see the documentation, but a useful one is:

 ```